+If the material in a load is inspected and REJECTED based on the specification, purchase order, or other reasonable means then the Vendor will take the load back per the Commercial Agreement or Purchase Order with TAA.
 Due to space limitations, all rejected material must be removed as soon as possible.
 Material rejected at the time of delivery will automatically be reloaded on the truck it was delivered on.
-Material rejected and off loaded will have two working days to be removed from Logan Aluminum.
+Material rejected and off-loaded will have two working days to be removed from Logan Aluminum.
 If the rejected material has not been removed in the allotted time, a truck will be scheduled for pickup and the material sent collect to the vender or location of the vendor's choice.
-The vendor is responsible for all costs of shipping and return for the rejected material.
+The vendor is responsible for costs of shipping and return for rejected materials.